Jo-graves/TCEQ_TAMIS_reader/README.md

 > <img width="822" height="249" alt="image" src="https://github.com/user-attachments/assets/2fc065bf-6fe0-4ebc-a0e0-e9e50e3ef50b" />

 ## Reference tables
 Several reference tables are included in the package.
-Additional information is provided in [Reference Table Information](./resources/reference_table_information.md)
+Additional information is provided in [Reference table information](./docs/reference_table_information.md)

 ## Documentation

 The primary function is
 ### read_tceq_to_pl_dataframe()

-It is used to read GeoTAMIS raw data fils and convert them to a polars dataframe with human-interpretable data.
-Data can be saved directly to .csv or .gzip (parquet) file formats.
+It is used to read GeoTAMIS raw data files and convert them to a polars dataframe with human-interpretable data.
+Data is returned as a polars dataframe.
+Alternatively, data can also be saved directly to .csv or .gzip (parquet) file formats.

 Parameters
 -----------